 The Victorian fascination with tales of mystery and the supernatural created an enduring legacy of Gothic fiction.
-Today, Charles Dickens, M R James, and Edgar Allen Poe continue to be celebrated, yet many of the most chilling, strange and terrifying ghost stories created by the incredibly popular female writers of that era – Mary Shelley, George Eliot, M E Braddon, Edith Wharton, Edith Nesbit et al – have gathered dust and been forgotten.
+Today, Charles Dickens, M R James, and Edgar Allan Poe continue to be celebrated, yet many of the most chilling, strange and terrifying ghost stories created by the incredibly popular female writers of that era – Mary Shelley, George Eliot, M E Braddon, Edith Wharton, Edith Nesbit et al – have gathered dust and been forgotten.
 Till now…

 This dark celebration of female gothic is adapted and performed by Rebecca Vaughan (Dalloway, Jane Eyre: An Autobiography, Christmas Gothic, Orlando, Austen’s Women).

 Directed by Olivier Award Winner, Guy Masterson (Morecambe, The Shark Is Broken).

 Winner of the ThreeWeeks Editors’ Award.